muri11as/ANDROID-SMS/README.md

     		MMSHISTOGRAM.TXT:
     			-Displays Histogram showing the amount of MMS messages associated with a specific Phone Number, and the amount of messages associated.
-The number with the most messsages will most likely be the number of the device you are examining.
+The number with the most messages will most likely be the number of the device you are examining.
     			 All other fields are effectively sent MMS messages.
     				Format:
     					Phone Number: Amount of messages and corresponding files associated.